Skip to content

 About Humira

-Humira is considered a TNF alpha inhibitor, which functions by reducing the effects of a substance in the body that can cause inflammation.
+Humira is a TNF alpha inhibitor, commonly used in in-person settings and typically managed by specialists, to treat chronic inflammatory conditions.
 Like any TNF alpha inhibitor, this medication can only be used for inflammation.

 Some conditions that Humira is known to treat include Crohn’s Disease, rheumatoid arthritis, and psoriatic arthritis.
 Humira is available only by prescription.
 It is available in a generic formulation under different brand names, including Abrilada, Amjevita, Hadlima, and Hyrimoz.